aikoncwd/vbs-crypter/README.md

 # Information

 This small script will encrypt (encode) any VBS file.
 The encryption is dynamic, if you encrypt the same VBS file 5 times, you will get 5 different encrypted files (with different MD5 hash, etc).
-You can try to encrypt and encrypted file, but the size of the final file will grow fast.
+You can try to re-encrypt the same file, but the size of the final file will grow fast.

 # Usage